 School/academy payroll is a specialist area owing to the knowledge required to administrate Local Government Pension Schemes (LGPS) and the Teachers Pension (TP) scheme.
-Both schemes have many different statutory forms along with monthly and annual returns that must be completed efficiently and accurately for your employees' pensions to be correct.
+Both schemes have varying statutory forms along with monthly/annual returns that must be completed accurately for your employees' pensions to be correct.

-Various pay scales must also be considered because teacher and support staff pay scale structures often follow national agreements but have slight local variations made by either the Local Authority for maintained schools or the governing body for academies.
+Various pay scales must also be considered because education pay scale structures often follow national agreements, with slight local variations made by either the local authority for schools or the governing body for academies.
 Term-time working, enhancements to pay, and staff with more than one contract can add further complexities.

 Without a doubt, this can be a minefield for anyone without considerable training and experience to manage, especially if payroll processing is the responsibility of just one team member.
 If this is the case, then you run the risk of delays if they're suddenly incapacitated.

 Ultimately, the size of your payroll team should be sufficient to meet the requirements of your workforce.
-If you manage your payroll in-house, avoid problems – now and in the future – by giving staff detailed training.
+If you manage your payroll inhouse, avoid problems now and in the future by ensuring staff receive regular training.

-There is another option to consider; outsourcing to a third-party provider.
-Outsourcing has various benefits, such as the security of knowing that, if one member falls ill, you and your staff will still get paid on time, and you won’t need constant training to keep up to speed.
+There is also the option to outsource to a third-party provider.
+Outsourcing has various benefits, such as the security of knowing that if a colleague is absent your staff will still be paid on time; additionally, you won’t need to worry about changing legislation and pension requirements.

 If this interests you, click here to find out how our payroll bureau can save you time and money.

 If you want to manage payroll effectively, you need access to an up-to-date software package.
-The right software will enable you to update the system with changes quickly and simply and enable you to produce a suite of reports to ensure you can run your payroll each month.
-For example, pre-payroll validation reports, pension reports, full pay run reports, payslip summaries, monthly final payroll reports and BACS reports.
+The right software will enable you to update the system with changes quickly and simply and enable you to produce a suite of reports to assist in payroll validation and uploading to your finance system, for example, pre-payroll validation reports, pension reports, full pay-run reports, payslip summaries, monthly final payroll reports and BACS reports.
 It is worth noting that a software package capable of delivering the required accuracy can be a significant expense, resulting in a financial burden, especially for smaller schools/academies.

-If your backup systems are inadequate, you run the risk of losing data.
-Combine the rise of cybercrime with the legacy equipment often found in schools and academies, and it's not surprising that running payroll becomes an issue if systems go down.
-Remember, data losses are incredibly expensive and can even lead to legal action.
+If your back-up systems are inadequate you run the risk of losing data; combine this with the rise of cyber-crime and it's not surprising that if systems fail this will be extremely disruptive to payroll.
+Remember also that data losses are incredibly expensive and can even lead to legal action.